Steiynbrodt/35993B-2025/README.md

 - `documentation.txt` / **VEX Navigation System (NAVI) - Documentation** – extra notes and experiments:contentReference[oaicite:2]{index=2}

 ---
+This repository contains the competition code for VEX V5 Team 35993B (Season 2024–2025).
+All source files are written in VEXcode Pro V5 (C++) and organized into modular components for driving, localization, and autonomous routines.

+📂 Repository Structure
+main.cpp
+auton.hpp
+autonomus.hpp
+drive.hpp
+driveforward.hpp
+localization.hpp
+fieldparameters.hpp
+buttons.hpp
+helpers.hpp
+emergencyswapminmax.hpp
+vex.h

+Below is a description of each part of the codebase.

+▶️ main.cpp

+Main entry point for the robot program.

+Initializes all motors and sensors (vexcodeInit()).

+Registers competition callbacks:

+autonomous()

+usercontrol()

+Contains the primary runtime loop.

+This file should not contain robot logic beyond setup and mode selection.

+▶️ auton.hpp

+Primary file for autonomous routines.

+Contains one or more functions defining autonomous paths.

+Implements movement using functions from drive.hpp.

+May call mechanism control (intake, launcher, clamp, etc.).

+The autonomous() function in main.cpp chooses which auton to run.

+All auton logic should be added or modified here.

+▶️ autonomus.hpp

+Additional autonomous support.

+Stores secondary or experimental autonomous routines.

+Helps keep auton.hpp organized.

+Can hold small helper sequences or specialized task routines.

+Used optionally depending on team needs.

+▶️ drive.hpp

+Low-level motion control.

+Provides the core movement functions, typically including:

+driveForward(distance_mm)

+turnToHeading(angle_deg)

+Speed/throttle management

+Movement tolerances

+Basic movement control loops

+All higher-level autonomous motions depend on these functions.

+▶️ driveforward.hpp

+Additional straight-line drive logic.

+Implements refined forward driving (PID or proportional).

+Used where consistent forward motion is required.

+May be called internally by drive.hpp.

+▶️ localization.hpp

+GPS + inertial-based localization system.

+Tracks:

+x position (mm)

+y position (mm)

+heading (degrees)

+Provides:

+setPose(x, y, heading)

+Position getters

+Pose updates

+Coordinate transformations (if required)

+Used by auton to ensure consistent motion.

+▶️ fieldparameters.hpp

+Field geometry and global constants.

+May include:

+Tile size

+Field boundary definitions

+Starting coordinates

+Scale factors for unit conversion

+Referenced by localization and autonomous code.

+▶️ buttons.hpp

+Controller button logic.

+Maps controller buttons to functions.

+Enables auton selection (if implemented).

+Handles driver-control shortcuts or toggles.

+▶️ helpers.hpp

+Utility functions used across the codebase, such as:

+Math helpers

+Clamping/threshold utilities

+Logging or debug helpers (if used)

+▶️ emergencyswapminmax.hpp

+Safety and emergency utility logic.

+Ensures values remain within safe limits.

+Used for stability or emergency fallback.

+▶️ vex.h

+Auto-generated hardware configuration file.

+Declares motors, sensors, ports, and directions.

+Managed by VEXcode device configuration.

+Should not be edited manually.

+🔧 Building & Deploying

+Open the project in VEXcode Pro V5.

+Ensure the hardware configuration in vex.h matches the actual robot.

+Press Build.

+Download to the V5 Brain via USB or controller tether.

+🧪 Autonomous Development Notes

+Autonomous must be added/modified in auton.hpp.

+Movement is performed using functions in drive.hpp.

+Localization is optional but available via localization.hpp.

+No symbolic pathfinding (NAVI) is included; all movement is hardcoded.

+Example general auton structure:

+void myAuton() {

+    driveForward(600);
+    turnToHeading(90);
+    driveForward(300);
+}

+🤝 Contributing

+Keep autonomous logic inside auton.hpp / autonomus.hpp.

+Avoid modifying vex.h directly.

+Maintain function documentation where applicable.
 ## Repository Structure

 Key files (simplified):